Skip to main content

 A lock or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Issues taking photos of my ID
+Take photos of my ID

 To verify your identity, you will need to take photos of your ID online, or bring your ID in person to a United States Post Office.